oscarvalenzuelab/oscarvalenzuelab.github.io/_posts/2025-04-08-data-resources-agentic-ai-open-source-security-compliance.md

 ## OpenSSF Security Scorecards

-OpenSSF Security Scorecards is a project by the Open Source Security Foundation that automatically evaluates open source repositories against security best practices.
-It assigns numeric scores to a set of defined checks, and makes results available through a public `API`.
+[OpenSSF Security Scorecards](https://openssf.org/projects/scorecard/) is a project by the Open Source Security Foundation that automatically evaluates open source repositories against security best practices.
+It assigns numeric scores to a set of defined checks, and makes results available through a public [API](https://api.securityscorecards.dev/).

 The system evaluates aspects such as: